 On a scale ranging from “non-existent” to “critical,” UMI’s market reports give a clear percentage of the respondents who see the problem at hand as an industry issue, offering quantitative feedback on market interest.
 If a favorable market context is confirmed, it can be the green light you’ve been waiting for to proceed.

-Now that you’ve determined market need, it’s essential to determine your solution’s market relevancy.
+Now that you’ve determined market needs, it’s essential to determine your solution’s market relevancy.
 This question reveals your innovation’s applicability to the issue at hand and overall market favorability.

 Respondents will also be able to tell you if your innovation is more or less relevant than other existing solutions in the market — revealing the strength of your current competitive landscape and where your innovation stands in comparison.
 Is your innovation distinct, and if so, what makes it stand out?
 Learn from potential buyers if your innovation has strengths or advantages not offered by current solutions — increasing its chances of success.